mrocklin/blog/_posts/work/2018-10-12-so-you-want-to-contribute-to-open-source.md

 to ask questions, you can make an account on Github and ask them there.

 It is very common for people to ask questions on Github.
-We understand that this may cause some anxiety your first time (I always find it hard to introduce yourself to a new community), but a "Good first issue" issue is a safe place to get started.
+We understand that this may cause some anxiety your first time (I always find it really hard to introduce myself to a new community), but a "Good first issue" issue is a safe place to get started.
 People expect newcomers to show up there.

 ### Read developer guidelines